openebs/website/docs/main/concepts/architecture.md

 ![openebs control plane](../assets/openebs-control-plane.svg)

-### YAML or Helm chart
+### YAML or Helm Chart

 OpenEBS components can be installed by the administrator using a highly configurable Helm chart or kubectl/YAML.
 OpenEBS installation is also supported via the Management Kubernetes offerings such as OpenShift, EKS, DO, Rancher as marketplace applications or as add-on or plugins tightly integrated into Kubernetes distributions such as MicroK8s, Kinvolk, Kubesphere.

 As part of the OpenEBS install, the control plane components for the selected data engines will be installed as cluster and/or node components using standard Kubernetes primitives like Deployments, DaemonSets, Statefulsets, and such.
 The OpenEBS installation also takes care of loading the OpenEBS custom resource definitions into the Kubernetes.

-OpenEBS control plane components are all stateless and depend on the Kubernetes etcd server (custom resources) to managing their internal configuration state and reporting the status of the various components.
+OpenEBS control plane components are all stateless.
+It depends on the custom resources and etcd server for managing their internal configuration state and reporting the status of the various components.

 ### Declarative API